interop-alliance/digital-credential-wallet/README.md

 * Keep credential access safe with strong encryption best practices
 * Create and share a presentation that collates any number of credentials in their wallet
 * Backup and restore their wallet

-## Pilot
-The Digital Credentials Consortium is working with a number of colleges and universities to [pilot test](https://lcw.app/pilot.html) the wallet.

 ## Development Setup